tijanamladenovska/tijanamladenovska/README.md

 ## Hi there 👋

+My name is Tijana, and I am a BSc Computer Science student passionate about software engineering and cybersecurity!

 - 🔭 Currently diving deeper into Java and building confidence one step at a time
 - 🌱 Learning to navigate Java projects at my own pace
 - 🤔 On the lookout for smart Java tips to level up my code
+  - 📫 Feel free to connect with me on [LinkedIn](www.linkedin.com/in/tijana-mladenovska)

 <!--
 **tijanamladenovska/tijanamladenovska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.